Maison Devambez: Édouard Chimot and Les Editions d'Art Devambez

 The books listed above do not include those published from 1923 to 1931 under the name Éditions d’Art Devambez, which was a separate series of artist's books.

 The appointment of Édouard Chimot in 1923 as artistic director of a fine press imprint, Les Éditions d’Art Devambez, opened a new era for Devambez.
 Chimot was among the artists who carried the Symbolist aesthetic forward into the age of Art Deco.
 The 1920s were his heyday.
 This was when his own art was at its most powerful and original, and also when his influence throughout the Parisian art world was most strongly felt.

 As artistic director of the fine press Les Éditions d’Art Devambez, Édouard Chimot worked closely with artists such as Pierre Brissaud, Edgar Chahine, Tsuguharu Foujita, Drian, Jean Droit, Henri Farge, and Alméry Lobel-Riche.
 Typically, books published by André Devambez under the direction of Chimot were illustrated with original etchings, in strictly limited editions of a few hundred copies.

-In 1929, Devambez published a lavish catalogue, simply entitled Les Éditions d’Art Devambez, in an edition of 100, to be given to his chief collaborators and preferred clients, containing extra proofs from all the books published from 1923-1929.
+In 1929, Devambez published a lavish catalogue, simply entitled Les Éditions d’Art Devambez, in an edition of 100, to be given to his chief collaborators and preferred clients, containing extra proofs from all the books published from 1923 to 1929.
 Each copy of this catalogue was numbered and signed by Chimot to a named recipient.
 As almost all the books are already listed as out-of-print and unobtainable, the catalogue is not a sales pitch, but a record of achievement.
 To make the 100 books, the publisher bound up existing proof pages, to distribute to those most interested:'Ce n’est pas un catalogue de reproductions que nous lui offrons, mais les précieux défets des livres eux-mêmes: les eaux-fortes du tirage et les feuilles typographiques du tirage, imprimées sur les différents papiers employés pour chaque édition.'
 In order to construct a catalogue in this way, all copies of the book must be unique in their content.